conradakunga/Blog/_posts/2021-03-09-handling-null-and-empty-strings-with-system-text-json.md

 ```

 There are 4 important bits here
 1. `HandleNull` by default is `false` - the serializer by default will output a null the instant it encounters one and will make no attempt to process it.
-In our code we need to override this and make it `true`.
+In our code, we need to override this and make it `true`.
 2. `CanConvert` determines the type for which the serialization and deserialization code you are going to write will be processed.
 3. `Read` is the code to deserialize the value.
 4. `Write` is the code to serialize the value.

-In our case here we are interested in the string type, and we simply want to write an empty string whenever we encounter a `null`
+In our case here, we are interested in the string type, and we simply want to write an empty string whenever we encounter a `null`

-Once we have written our converter, we need to make our code aware of the new converter.
+Once we have written our converter, we need to make our code aware of it.
 This is done by adding it to an instance of the [JsonSerializationOptions](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializeroptions?view=net-5.0) class.

 ```csharp
 animal = new Animal()